tencentyun/intlcloud-documents/product_new/通信产品中心/短信/国际+港澳台短信/国际+港澳台短信价格/国际+港澳台短信计费说明_intl_en.md

 ## Billing Details
 Before the 3rd day of each month, Tencent Cloud will provide you with a detailed global SMS bill for last month.
 You can click **Details** for the SMS service in Tencent Cloud Console > **Billing Center** > **[Transactions](https://console.cloud.tencent.com/expense/transactions)** to view the billing details.
 You can also export reports for financial reporting and bookkeeping.

-## Arrears
+## Payment Overdue
 Global SMS is daily pay-as-you-go.
 The payment for a day is deducted at 8:00 am the next day.
-If payment fails due to insufficient balance, you will receive an arrears notification via SMS.
-If you fail to top up your account within 12 hours, the service will be suspended.
+If payment fails due to insufficient balance, you will receive a payment overdue notification via SMS.
+If you fail to pay the past due charges within 12 hours, the service will be suspended.
 The service will resume when you have sufficient balance in your Tencent Cloud account.
-You shall be responsible for any consequences caused by service suspension due to arrears.
+You shall be responsible for any consequences caused by service suspension due to overdue payment.